 - If your family physician cannot make a confident referral, contact the closest university teaching hospital.

-- Search the Internet, with a close eye toward to the website’s text.
-Is the professional’s educational background included?
+- When searching online, note carefully the website’s text.
+Does the professional list their educational background?
 What is the professional’s approach to treating ADHD?

-- Ask the professional about conferences attendance, completed workshops with leading ADHD experts, professional guides relied upon, etc..
-You want to hear recognition of leading clinical experts who write and teach (e.g. Russell Barkley, PhD, Thomas Brown, PhD, Arthur L. Robin, PhD, Kathleen Nadeau, PhD, Patricia Quinn, MD, and more; I include my work because I serve as a conduit for the best practices and research on ADHD; so read my books to learn about other leading experts).
+- Ask the professional about conference attendance, workshops, continuing education, professional guides relied upon, etc..
+You want to hear recognition of leading clinical experts who write and teach.
+These might include psychologists Russell Barkley, Thomas Brown, Russell Ramsay, Arthur L. Robin, and Kathleen Nadeau, along with physicians Patricia Quinn and Anthony Rostain.

-- Always ask about the percentage of patients seen with ADHD; you’re looking for a significant number.
+- Always ask about the percentage of patients seen with ADHD.
+You’re looking for a significant number.
+When seeking a prescribing psychiatrist, particularly look for appropriate state licensing and “board certified.”

 First, the evaluating professional gathers data from sources that include